peter-banfield/baseball-machine-learning/README.md

 Since our inputs are non-numerical (Day/Night, Day of the Week, away team, home team) we must translate these classes into numerical values in order to regress on the data.

 We assigned each data value a numerical value in a non-decreasing order by their average attendances over that value (multiple attendance points per data value).
-* This means that each subset of data will have different values for the 'classes'
+* This means that each subset of data may have different numerical values for the same data value
      * For instance Monday could be assigned the value of 1 for one subset of data and 2 for another

 Once values have been assigned to the data, we can regress.